 By and by vs. by the by

-By and by is usually an adverb meaning (1) after a while or (2) soon, but it also works as a noun meaning the future.
-As a noun, by-and-by is often hyphenated to avoid confusion.
+By and by is usually an adverbial phrase meaning (1) after a while, or (2) soon—for example, “I can’t come now, but if you wait a little while, I will be there by and by.”
+But it also works as a noun meaning the future—for example, “I will see you in the by-and-by.”
+In the noun sense, the phrase is often hyphenated for clarity.
 By the by means incidentally, by the way, or beside the point.

 Both might be considered out of place in formal writing.
 Bye and bye, bye the bye, by the bye, etc. are misspellings.